ivangfr/springboot-jsoup-html-parser/README.md

 - Copy the url shown above and paste in a browser.
 It will open the`game-score-api` swagger website.

 - Or you can use `curl`.
-For example, the command below returns the game score results with pagination
+For example, the command below returns the game score results with pagination: page 0, size 10, sorted descending by `score` field.
 ```
-curl -i $GAME_SCORE_API/api/pg_games
+curl -i "$GAME_SCORE_API/api/games?page=0&size=10&sort=score%2Cdesc"
 ```

 ### Shutdown